shapeshed/shapeshed.com/content/posts/photoshop_101_the_marquee_tool.md

-{
-  "slug": "photoshop-101-the-marquee-tool",
-  "title": "Photoshop 101 - The Marquee Tool",
-  "date": "2006-09-26T00:00:00+01:00",
++++
+date = "2006-09-26T00:00:00+01:00"
-  "description": "The first in a new series on Photoshop Tools from a web perspective.
-The Marquee Tool is undoubtedly one of the most useful at your disposal and holds some unexpected capabilities.", "tags": [
+description = "The first in a new series on Photoshop Tools from a web perspective.
+The Marquee Tool is undoubtedly one of the most useful at your disposal and holds some unexpected capabilities." slug = "photoshop-101-the-marquee-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Marquee Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## A Tool for Daily Use